Installing and Configuring the Authorizer

 Structure

-• PDP - references the PDP and additional specific Authorization request flags and definitions.
+pdpsConfigures PDP(s) for processing Jobs and handling additional Authorization request flags and definitions.

 plainIDConfig: